*To book an appointment at a medical laboratory please visit Medical Lab Locations.

 • At busy times, you may be directed to wait in your car, where applicable.

-• Remember to maintain two meters away from others.
+• Remember to maintain two meters away from others when there are no physical barriers in place.
 You will see that chairs have been spaced accordingly to allow for this in the waiting areas.

 • It is recommended that you do not bring food, beverages or reading materials with you.

 • When your visit is over and you have been told that you are free to go, please leave the site immediately.

 • Sanitize your hands on your way out of the laboratory and wash them again when you get home.

 For more information

 • The BCCDC website is the best source of information on COVID-19 for the most up-to-date information on a variety of topics.